polodev/datawookie/content/blog/2017-09-11-building-osrm-instance.md

 ### Data from Geofabrik

 You can also download the OpenStreetMap data in a variety of formats from [Geofabrik](http://download.geofabrik.de/).

-### OSM on AWS

-Another good option if you are going to run your OSRM instance on AWS is to use [OpenStreetMap on AWS](https://aws.amazon.com/public-datasets/osm/).

 ## Extracting the Map